othnielade/Emerging-web-technology-assignment-Othniel-Zachary/docs/index.md

 ![Zachary Burns](images/IMG_0240.PNG)

- am Zachary and I Attend Durham College.
+I am Zachary and I Attend Durham College.
 I enjoy martial arts and other sports like hockey.
 Currently, I spend the most time on my computer; hoping to get creative as possible as well as learn something new every once and a while.
+This is me and my beautiful Girlfriend.

 ### CONTACT INFO